Bob Forrest: 19831996: Thelonious Monster and drug addiction

 In 1983, Forrest was working as a DJ.
-He became friends with Flea, then the bass player for Fear, and the two moved into a flat with Anthony Kiedis.
+He became friends with Flea, then the bass player for Fear, and the two moved into a flat alongside Anthony Kiedis.
 Forrest worked as a roadie for their band, the Red Hot Chili Peppers.
 Kiedis described Forrest as "a tortured musician working as a roadie", and in 1984, Forrest started his own band, Thelonious Monster.

-Thelonious Monster released their debut album Baby...You're Bummin' My Life out in a Supreme Fashion in 1986.
-Their album Next Saturday Afternoon came in 1987, followed by Stormy Weather in 1989.
-Stormy Weather was a commercial failure, but Forrest was seeing moderate success in the Los Angeles punk scene.
+Thelonious Monster released their debut album, Baby...You're Bummin' My Life out in a Supreme Fashion, in 1986.
+Their sophomore album Next Saturday Afternoon came in 1987, followed by Stormy Weather in 1989.
+Stormy Weather was a commercial failure, but Forrest was still seeing moderate success in the Los Angeles punk scene.
 In 1990, he signed a major solo recording contract with RCA Records.
 Although the company reportedly invested over $400,000 into Forrest, he was frivolous with the money and spent much of it to fuel his drug habits.
 His productivity stalled following the death of Thelonious Monster bassist Rob Graves in March of that year, and Forrest checked into his first rehab program.
 Over the next six years, Forrest would spend 23 more stints in formal rehab facilities.

 Forrest reformed Thelonious Monster and resumed recording, but he was dropped by the label.
 The band released Beautiful Mess in 1992 on Signal-Capitol Records.
-By 1993, Forrest had reentered a deep drug addiction, and he reportedly spent hundreds of dollars a day on the habit.
-His relationship with he band suffered.
+By 1993, Forrest had reentered a deep drug addiction, and he was reportedly spending hundreds of dollars a day on the habit.
+His relationship with the band suffered.
 Forrest had a mental break and attempted suicide at Pinkpop Festival that year, planning to jump off of a speaker tower.
+Instead, fear took hold, and he climbed down to finish the set.

 In 1996, Forrest was arrested.
 He described his tormented mental state during the arrest, considering suicide by cop following an extended car chase.
 He spent 5 weeks in jail, and later credited the experience as starting his journey towards sobriety.